 Developing positive relationships

 Parents should find out who is in their child's peer group.
 You can get a good idea about the other kids by connecting with their families.
-Host something to get everyone together, like a back-to-school BBQ or a soccer team party.

 Make sure your child knows that building and maintaining friendships is a skill.
 The more they practice developing social skills, the better they will be.
 Talk to your children about the importance of introducing yourself, showing interest in others, finding common ground and being inclusive.